2023-2024 Incoming Student Tuition and Fees

 (3) - Dining Fee: The meal plan is based on the Value meal plan (UConn Dining Rates).

 (4) Health Insurance Fee: All full-time students are required to be covered by health insurance.
 Students are therefore automatically billed for the University’s health insurance plan every Fall.
 If the student is already covered, they can waive the health insurance fee in their Student Administration account.
 For specific information regarding the University health insurance plan and waiver due dates please visit the Student Health Services website.
+The current rate listed is for the 2022-2023 academic year.
+The 2023-2024 academic year rate will be updated in late spring of 2023.

 (5) Regional Campus Tuition and Fees: The New England Regional reduced tuition rate applies only for New England resident students enrolled in specific majors.
 If a student changes majors to a non-qualifying program, the out-of-state tuition rate will be charged and financial aid may be revised.
 For more information on the program, including a link to a list of qualifying majors, please visit our New England Regional Student Program website.
 For more information on tuition breakdown, please click here.